Nationalist groups in Tamil diaspora seek deal with Trump at UN

 In 2012, however, Washington sponsored a UN resolution demanding an international probe of war crimes during the Sri Lankan civil war.
 The Tamil nationalist groups, both in Sri Lanka and in the diaspora, hailed Washington's UN probe as a defense of human rights and a means of securing “justice” for the Tamils.

-When Rajapaksa failed to fall into line, Washington decided to topple him.
-The Tamil nationalists backed the US-led regime change operation in January 2015 that evicted Rajapaksa and installed Maithiripala Sirisena as president—placing Sri Lanka in the orbit of US foreign policy.
+When Rajapakse failed to fall into line, Washington decided to topple him.
+The Tamil nationalists backed the US-led regime change operation in January 2015 that evicted Rajapakse and installed Maithiripala Sirisena as president—placing Sri Lanka in the orbit of US foreign policy.

 Washington’s pullback from an international probe and its support for a resolution recommending local mechanisms for war crimes inquiry exposed the bankruptcy of the Tamil nationalists.
 In Sri Lanka, the Tamil National Alliance (TNA) officially sanctioned calls to give the Sirisena-Wickremesinghe government two more years to implement the last UN resolution's recommendations.
 The Sri Lankan government, however, has failed to fulfill any of the recommendations.